top of page

 Historic Tuscaloosa is a great place to make new friends and socialize in Tuscaloosa.
 As a society, we organize annual events of every kind for our members and local friends.
 From our annual Ramble weekend getaway to monthly lectures and charity drives, we have events for everyone.
 Events & Socials Historic Tuscaloosa is a great place to make new friends and socialize in Tuscaloosa.
 As a non-profit organization, we organize annual events of every kind for our members and local friends.
 From our annual Ramble weekend getaway to monthly lectures and charity drives, we have events for everyone.
 Click here to view the organization's calendar of events.
 Our beautiful historic structures are also available to rent out for private parties, weddings, and get-togethers.
 What kind of event information are you looking for?
 Historic Tuscaloosa Upcoming Events Property & Facility Rentals Calendar of Events What's the Occasion?
 Whether you're looking for a vintage or modern feel for your event, both seamlessly compliment the ornate architectural elements and period details of the homes Luncheons Meetings Launch Party Album Release Music Videos Dinner Parties Sorority Socials Baby Showers Holiday Parties Corporate Events Non-Profit Fundraisers Business Retreats Networking Events Weddings Rehearsal Dinners Wedding Reception Venue Elopements Engagement Parties Birthdays Anniversaries Hear What People Are Saying

-• Historic Tuscaloosa Staff Members
+• Tours | Historic Tuscaloosa

 SEND US A MESSAGE